 Half The Lies You Tell Ain’t True

-I wouldn’t even call it plot holes.
-Although there are a number of convenient incidents that allow essential events to take place.
-If this was an incredible book, I might mention, them but it wouldn’t kill it for me.
-So, that isn’t what I mean by Half the Lies You Tell Ain’t True.
-Nope.
-What I mean is that a great Psychological Thriller
+I wouldn’t eve scream plot holes.
+Although, there are a number of convenient incidents that allow essential events to take place.
+If this was an incredible book, I probably wouldn’t even mention them.
+Even if I did, they aren’t so egregious, as to detract from the story.
+So, no, that isn’t what I mean by Half the Lies You Tell Ain’t True.

 like no, wait.
 Let me back up a second.
 This is actually two separate issues.

 - I am a sucker for the unreliable narrator or anything that falls within that scope.
 So, nothing in this section is a criticism of that type of narration.
 Although, to be fair to the unreliable narrator, as a point of view/structure.
 I am not even sure that is what Seven Lies is aiming for.
 I don’t know what the hell it was aiming for.
-A memoir, a confessional, I don’t think Jane is particularly unreliable in telling it.
-In fact, she actually seems very aware of every action, motive, and the exact feeling she has for doing them.
+A memoir, a confessional?
+Jane is very aware of every action, motive, and the exact feeling she has for doing all she does.
 So, if this is supposed to be an unreliable narrator?
 Then this is a whole new twist called the very reliable narrator who is a psychopathic bitch… but … I don’t even know.
 That’s just how bad it all is.
 Either way, per the summary, it is very much a confessional.
-But HOW STUPID THAT EVEN IS, IN AND OF ITSELF… But spoilers so let me stop.
+But that, even on itself, is so poorly executed that.. no wait.. let me stop before, spoilers.

-I’m not sure exactly at what point this happens in a Psychological Thriller.
+I’m not sure exactly at what point this happens.
 Not too far in.
-With Seven Lies, it was around the 30% mark that clues started to drop, obvious clues.
+With Seven Lies, it was around the 30% mark that clues started to drop.
+Obvious clues.
 They weren’t even well embedded.
 It was set-up in a very obvious way that just didn’t add up.
 When the first one popped-up, my interest piqued, of course.
-Then the second one came, and I sat and thought for quite a bit.
-Then I caught the third one and I was really baffled.
+The second one came, and I sat and thought for quite a bit.
+Then, I caught the third one and I was really baffled.
 But, not in the good way.
 I was just sitting there thinking, this makes NO SENSE on any level of reality.

 Oh and: Stunod is Southern Italian dialect for “stupid” or having one’s head in the clouds and not paying attention, from the Italian “stonato” which means, “out of tune”.